 The Granville Brothers Aircraft Company Gee Bee Model Z Supersportster, serial number Z-1, was a one-of a kind racing airplane.
 It had first flown 22 August 1931 with its designer, Bob Hall, in the cockpit.
 The Gee Bee Z was a single-place, single-engine, low-wing monoplane with fixed landing gear and wire-braced wings.
 The Model Z was 15 feet, 1 inch (4.597 meters) long,with a wingspan of 23 feet, 6 inches (7.163 meters).
 Its empty weight was 1,400 pounds (635 kilograms) and maximum gross weight, 2,280 pounds (1,034 kilograms).
 The wings had a 3° angle of incidence and 4.5° dihedral.
 The total wing area was 75 square feet (7.968 square meters).

 The Gee Bee Z was powered by an air-cooled, supercharged, 986.749-cubic-inch-displacement (16.170 liter) Pratt & Whitney Wasp Junior nine-cylinder direct-drive radial engine (the same engine which powered the winning Laird Super Solution in the 1930 Thompson Trophy Race).
-The engine was modified by Pratt & Whitney to produce 535 horsepower at 2,400 r.p.m.
+The engine was enclosed by a N.A.C.A. cowling, which both reduced aerodynamic drag and improved engine cooling.
+The Wasp Junior was modified by Pratt & Whitney to produce 535 horsepower at 2,400 r.p.m.
 It turned a fixed-pitch Curtiss propeller.

 The Gee Bee Z had a cruise speed of 230 miles per hour (370 kilometers per hour), and maximum speed of 270 miles per hour (435 kilometers per hour).